hypothesis/h/README.rst

 Deployment
 ----------

-Deployment is mostly left as an exercise to the reader until we document this better.
+Heroku
+^^^^^^

-The project is set up to run out of the box on Heroku using the Bonsai add-on for Elasticsearch and Heroku PostgreSQL.
+The project is set up to run out of the box on Heroku using these add-ons:

-Using `Docker`_ or the shell environment it is easy to customize a few different deployment options for deploying in other environments.
-See below for detail on these options.
+- Heroku PostgreSQL
+- Mailgun, Mandrill, or SendGrid for sending e-mail
+- RedisToGo for session storage

-Docker links
+Docker
-^^^^^^^^^^^^
+^^^^^^

 The following docker link names are supported for automatic configuration of
 services: